Hub and Spoke Model

 Environments and Placement

 Environments control how workloads are distributed to spoke clusters.
-Each Environment contains a topology policy that determines:
+Each environment contains a topology policy that determines which spoke clusters receive the workload and how rollouts are performed.

 PaletteAI's default topology (topology-ocm) creates OCM Placement and ManifestWorkReplicaSet resources that handle cluster selection and workload distribution.

 For most use cases, you specify the Compute Pool during the App Deployment workflow, and PaletteAI handles the Environment configuration automatically.
-Advanced users can create custom Environments for complex placement scenarios.
+Advanced users can create custom Environments for complex placement scenarios, or when bringing their own clusters outside of Palette.

 Communication and Security